Many Rolling Papers and Wraps Have Toxic Metals and Pesticides

-Based on these results, it’s clear that heavy metals appear to be the bigger problem compared to pesticides.
-Cellulose-based rolling papers are the dirtiest of all the different rolling papers studied in this research.
+Based on these results, it's clear that heavy metals appear to be the bigger problem compared to pesticides.
+In addition, cellulose-based rolling papers are the dirtiest of the different rolling papers studied in this research.

-He added that “When mixed with clean pot, even contaminated rolling papers would create a “clean” product.”
-From the results of this study, it’s clear that the state of California made the right call by mandating that all final packaged products get tested.
+He added, "When mixed with clean pot, even contaminated rolling papers would create a "clean" product."
+From the results of this study, it's clear that the state of California made the right call by mandating that all final packaged products get tested.

 If the results of this study are to be taken as a representation of all cannabis paraphernalia, other states may want to make changes to their requirements.
 Although ceasing smoking altogether would be an overreaction, it may be time that smokers exercised caution.

-Cannabis smokers need to consider the products they use when engaging in recreational smoking.
+Cannabis smokers need to consider their products when engaging in recreational smoking.
 Apart from products, they should also consider their frequency of use.
 For example, if you have been smoking three joints a day using blunt wraps, you may want to reconsider this.

-The takeaway from this study is that many commercial cannabis rolling papers aren’t quite clean.
+The takeaway from this study is that many commercial cannabis rolling papers aren't entirely clean.
 A majority either contain pesticides or heavy metals.

-The SC Labs was quick to note that while the findings mentioned above may appear alarming, they’re more nuanced than they seem.
-Consumers need to understand that certain categories of rolling papers are much more contaminated than the rest.
+The SC Labs quickly noted that while the findings mentioned above may appear alarming, they're more nuanced than they seem.
+Consumers need to understand those specific categories of rolling papers are much more contaminated than the rest.

 Cannabis smokers that should be alarmed are those that favor cellulose-based rolling papers.
 According to the findings of this report, they are either highly contaminated or appear to be so.

-Although they don’t contain detectable amounts of pesticides, the same can’t be said for heavy metals.
-The amounts of lead detected in all these products are quite worrying.
+Although they don't contain detectable amounts of pesticides, the same can't be said for heavy metals.
+The quantities of lead detected in all these products are pretty worrying.
 For example:

-When looking at the cellulose-based rolling papers, it was established that the amounts of lead present were a thousand times higher than the inhalable limit.
+The testing established that the amounts of the lead present were a thousand times higher than the inhalable limit when looking at the cellulose-based rolling papers.
 The author of this study cautions on the use of these papers.

-Consumers should act on products such as wraps that returned positive results for heavy metal contaminations and pesticides.
-Wurzer recommended that “I would maybe be wary that if I consumed a lot of these wraps every day that maybe I’d want to cut back.”
+Consumers should act on products such as wraps that return positive results for heavy metal contaminations and pesticides.
+However, Wurzer recommended that "I would be wary that if I consumed a lot of these wraps every day, I'd want to cut back."

-According to Wurzer, consumers must understand that rolling papers don’t enjoy the same levels of regulation as cannabis.
-Companies manufacturing these rolling papers should note that their products can cause severe health conditions.
+According to Wurzer, consumers must understand that rolling papers don't enjoy the same levels of regulation as cannabis.
+In addition, companies manufacturing these rolling papers should note that their products can cause severe health conditions.

 Such conditions can expose them to liability, particularly where batch testing is concerned.
-Therefore, it may be a good idea for product manufacturers to re-evaluate their product quality standards.
+Therefore, it may be suitable for product manufacturers to re-evaluate their product quality standards.